zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

 [APZ 205.4] (# apz205.4) {# apz205.4 .ref .apz} "Went to Magadha, to Kosol
 Gone.
 Some went to a foreign country.
 Like deer that do not stick to one place The monks live without pests, but the behavior is good.
 It is good to do good.
-Pest-free behavior is always a good thing, pradakshinakarma These are the Shramana Dhammas of the Immaculate.
+Pest-free behavior is always a good thing, pradakshinakamma These are the Shramana Dhammas of the Immaculate.
 The most ignorant of the learned Is, is.